 (Almost sleepy is how I feel.)

 Through rowlocks, I draw the oars and lay them across my knees.
-The boat turns, groaning within a muddy green swirl, gently, atop the smallest of ocean eddies.
+The boat turns, groaning within a muddy green swirl, gently, alone atop what might be the smallest of the ocean’s eddies.

-There’s the bridge—my destination, I imagine—and above the bridge, a cerulean dome.
-If you were to follow its course, you would spill over into the open sea.
+There’s the bridge — my destination, I presume — and above the bridge, a cerulean dome.
+If I were to follow this course, I would spill out into the open sea.

 But, look… that’s odd.
-A moment ago, there had been nothing there.
+A moment ago, there’d been nothing there.

-A slash across the sky—quite high and so faint as to seem insubstantial: a line that should not be there.
-I squint against brightness.
-Bluish, yet not as pure a blue as the rest, a thought that disappointments.
-Along its top, tiny tufts gather into a swooped shape.
-Because there’s only a mild differentiation in color, I suspect what I see isn’t real.
+A slash across the sky — quite high and so faint as to seem insubstantial.
+A line that should not be there.
+I squint against the brightness.
+Bluish, yet not as pure a blue as the rest — a thought that disappointments.
+Along its top, tiny tufts gather into a swooped-up shape.
+Because there’s only a mild differentiation to the color, I suspect what I see isn’t real.

-The frothy band crisps.
+The frothy ribbon is crisping.
 Impossibly high, winds shear a line of foam, so diminutive, it’s almost too flimsy to comprehend.
-And while this has truly been a perfect, perfect day—the sun shines warm upon my face—in the east, a cataclysm looms, shudderingly silent, brushing the heavens with frothy lips.
+And while this has truly been a perfect, perfect day — the sun shines warm upon my face — in the east, a cataclysm looms, shudderingly silent, brushing the heavens with frothy lips.
 Closer and closer, it approaches… a mountain, it blots out the sky.

-Nowhere to hide, no one to protect, I sit alone in my rowboat.
-Barely perceptibly, the wave tips and lunges, and I am struck with dread….
+Nowhere to hide, no one to protect, I sit alone in my rowboat while barely perceptibly the wave tips and lunges.
+I am struck with dread…

-(But this sensation passes, as all must and do.)
+(But this sensation passes quickly, as all must and do.)

 I am afloat in a rowboat on a brilliant stretch of water while my heaven narrows to a close.
-Lying back, eerily calm, I wait for a deafening roar, for a mountain to fall on my head, smothering everything I am and have ever been under its drear immensity.
+I lie back, eerily calm, and wait for the deafening roar, for a mountain to fall on my head and smother everything I am and have ever been under its drear, sobering immensity.

-But, just before the end, someone whispers: “How do you suppose it will feel… to push up through a mile of black water?”
+But, just before the end, a whisper: “How do you suppose it will feel, to push up through a mile of black water?”